-Equations 2 and 3 describe a local free energy that would define a local partition function for a single adlayer configuration.
-However, in any system at equilibrium, all of its properties will be described by its global partition function, which is a thermodynamic description of the entire system that includes all possible adlayer configurations.
+Equations 2-3 describe a local free energy that would define a local partition function for a single adlayer configuration.
+However, in any system at equilibrium, all of its properties will be described by its global partition function, which is a thermodynamic description of the entire system that includes the additional entropy arising from all possible adlayer configurations.
 We must therefore define the underlying global partition function.
 To do this, we work in stages: first considering the micro-canonical case, then the canonical case, and finally the grand canonical case.
 This is graphically illustrated in Figure 3.